dvdmuckle/SSHThinClient/README.md

 All other TTYs should be disabled, save possibly one for maintenance / rescue situations.

+SSHing to 127.0.0.1 will su to the superuser `sshadmin`.
+This can be changed to any privileged user for maintenance purposes.

 ### Additional Security ###
 If at all possible, the BIOS / bootorder should be locked, so users cannot gain access to the machine.
 SSH can also be configured to record UserKnownHostsFile to `/dev/null`.